ThinkDataEd/curriculum/docs/unit1/lesson2.md

 Figure data.
 For each poster, the teams should write either a comment or a question on a sticky note and add it to the poster to provide feedback for the original team.

-7. Afterwards, engage the students in a discussion with the following questions:
+7. :material-chat-outline:{title="Discussion"} Afterwards, engage the students in a discussion with the following questions:

     100. Describe some similarities among the team posters.
 Were the data organized in similar ways? <span style="color:grey">***Answers will vary by class.***</span>